TIY-ATL-ROR-2016-Feb/course-notes/prework.md

    via email.

-We'll be encouraging this sort of reflections throughout the course - if you feel comfortable sharing publicly, this would be a good time to start a blog and post them there.
+We'll be encouraging this sort of reflections throughout the course - if you feel comfortable sharing publicly, this would be an excellent time to start a blog and post them there.

-## Feedback & Community

-You will be added to hipchat and slack at the beginning of the course, but there is not a proper forum or mailing list for discussion of work beforehand.

-In light of that, I'll be hanging out on the **Freenode** [IRC](https://kiwiirc.com/client) network hosting an #ironyard chatroom until the course starts.
-Feel free to sign on, discuss prework, ask general questions, discuss programming issues, and just get to know me and each other.
-I'll be checking messages/logs a few times a day.

-If you've never used IRC before, don't worry.
-There's no need to install anything.
-Just click the link above, select *Freenode* as the featured network on the right, write in `#ironyard` as the Channel and pick a nickname.